Search this site:

 Pacific Islands Travel

 As mentioned on my welcome page as one of the Top Ten reasons why I like living in Japan, travel to other Asia Pacific islands from Tokyo is both convenient and relatively inexpensive.
-But as a poor English teacher, I haven't always had that many funds to travel outside of Japan.
+But as a low-paid English teacher, I haven't always had that many funds to travel outside of Japan.

 Below, you will see some of the places I've had the pleasure of traveling to.